mertensu/deep-inference/README.md

 # Towards end-to-end likelihood-free inference with convolutional neural networks

 This repository contains the Jupyter notebooks for each of the three examples presented in the paper.
+There are two additional folders named _img_ and _model\_checkpoints_ with the latter containing a pretrained network (trained_model.hdf5)

 The datasets used for the training of the models can be downloaded from the following link:

 link...